is the story of Boris Hagelin, a brilliant engineer, and

 weakened crypto equipment, sell these worldwide and

-owner of Crypto AG.
-The documents revealed that they not
+for five decades.
+The documents also revealed that they

 ownership and operation RUBICON came to light, Crypto AG